SAP Business Warehouse or SAP Business Intelligence (SAP BW or SAP BI)

-SAP Business Warehouse or SAP Business Intelligence (SAP BW or SAP BI)

-SAP Business Warehouse or SAP Business Intelligence (SAP BW or SAP BI), is a data warehousing system and reporting platform with connectors to virtually any other IT system platform with data integration, long-term data storage facilities and managment reporting capabilities to provide you with reporting on particular knowledge areas of your business so that you, as a manager:
+SAP Netweaver Business Warehouse or SAP Business Intelligence (SAP BW or SAP BI), is a data warehousing system and reporting platform.
+It is a core part of an integrated decision support system.
+It provides connectors to virtually any other IT system platform.
+It comes with data integration capabilities, long-term data storage facilities and management reporting capabilities to provide you with reporting on particular knowledge areas of your business so that you, as a business manager:

 - Can make smart business decisions that will either increase your sales or reduce your operating costs in some way.